 - If dolphins or porpoises ride the bow wave of your vessel, avoid sudden course changes.
 Hold course and speed or reduce speed gradually.

-- Be cautious and quiet when around haul-outs and bird colonies, especially during breeding, nesting and pupping seasons (generally May to September).
+- Be cautious and quiet when around haul-outs, especially during breeding, and pupping seasons (generally May to September).

 - Reduce speed, minimize wake, wash and noise, and then slowly pass without stopping.
-Avoid approaching closer than 100 metres to any marine mammals or birds.
+Avoid approaching closer than 100 metres to any marine mammals.